stacksjs/ts-pkgx/docs/packages/crates_io_click.md

 # click

-> Package from pantry: crates.io/click
+> The "Command Line Interactive Controller for Kubernetes"

 ## Package Information